jianmin-chen/blog/_posts/2021-05-14-my-programming-roadmap.markdown

 * **Web development**: I've always been interested in web development and what I can do with it.
 I have experience with full-stack web development, but I'm looking to solidify my experience by learning a couple of tools in more detail, which is overwhelming since there's simply so much frameworks and libraries out there in different programming languages.
 * **Competitive programming**: Part of the reason why I'm interested in competitive programming is that it's helpful for finding jobs related to programming, and it fosters learning of computer science concepts(one of those topics that are boring but necessary), through competition.

-While I do dabble in other fields like game development(which got me into programming in the first place), and are interested in other fields, I believe that now isn't the right time to pursue them(when I do decide to create a new learning roadmap, I will be sure to write another blog post).
+While I do dabble in other fields like game development(which got me into programming in the first place), and are interested in other fields(artificial intelligence and machine learning), I believe that now isn't the right time to pursue them(when I do decide to create a new learning roadmap, I will be sure to update this blog post or write a new one).

 ### Motive
 Before I explain my thinking process for how I'm going to learn these two, I'd like to explain why I'm writing this post.
 Basically, this post serves as a reminder for me that these are my plans, and will motivate me to keep going.